Participating School Responsibilities

 - Conduct criminal background checks on employees as defined by the IEA Program rules (rules of the SBE Chapter 0520-01-11).

-- Exclude from employment any person not permitted by state law to work in a nonpublic school or as a participating provider.
+- Exclude from employment any person not permitted by state law to work in a nonpublic school.

 - Exclude from employment any person who might reasonably pose a threat to the safety of students.